EdwinVW/cloud-native-architecture-workshop/README.md

 The *IMessageHandler* interface abstracts the polling for messages on a message-broker.
 An implementation of this interface will be passed into your *CustomerManager*'s constructor.
 The infrastructure package also contains an implementation of this interface that works with RabbitMQ.

 When you want to start listening for messages, you have to call the *Start()* method on this interface and pass in an implementation of the *IMessageHandlerCallback* interface.
-The *HandleMessageAync()* method is called on the callback implementation when a message is available on the message-broker.
+The *HandleMessageAsync()* method is called on the callback implementation when a message is available on the message-broker.
 The *CustomerManager* will implement this interface and handle the events.

 This is a class diagram of this pattern:
 ![](img/messaging-cd.png)